Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 - `where`: It accepts boolean arrays or conditions where `True` values indicate the indices, or elements within the array for which the standard deviation should be calculated.

-**Returns:** If `out` is `None`, it returns a new array containing the standard deviation.
+If the `out` parameter is `None`, the `.std()` function returns a new array containing the standard deviation.
 Otherwise, it assigns the result to the specified output array and returns its reference.

 > **Note** For complex numbers, `std` takes the absolute value before squaring for a real, nonnegative result.